RESIDENTS

 Song Sing Soil 2022

-From 4 November to 2 December Egle Budvytyte will occupy the Bau Studio working with songs as vehicles for spells and storytelling; looking into how voice, pitch, breath, rhythm, rhyme and repetition could be integral to the content.
-She will be exploring words as sonic pulsations resonating with and affecting the oscillations of the human nervous system.
+During her research, Eglé Budvytytè focuses on songs as vehicles for spells and storytelling; exploring how voice, pitch, breath, rhythm, rhyme and repetition could be integral to the content.
+And how words become sonic pulsations resonating with and affecting the oscillations of the human nervous system.
 Through the process of writing and singing she will be looking into the relationship between the body and the landscape, vulnerable presence, processes of decay and melodies as medicine.

 Click here to go to the portfoliopage of Egle Budvytyte